openat2 - open and possibly create a file (extended)

 flag, which affects the treatment of symbolic links in all of the

-, differs from the effect of the
+components of pathname, differs from the effect of the

-O_NOFOLLOW file creation flag (in how.flags
+O_NOFOLLOW file creation flag (in how.flags),

 which affects the handling of symbolic links only in the final component

-of pathname
+of pathname.

 Applications that employ the RESOLVE_NO_SYMLINKS flag are encouraged to make its use configurable (unless it is used for a specific security purpose), as symbolic links are very widely used by end-users.
 Setting this flag indiscriminately—i.e., for purposes not specifically related to security—for all uses of openat2() may result in spurious errors on previously functional systems.
 This may occur if, for example, a system pathname that is used by an application is modified (e.g., in a new distribution release) so that a pathname component (now) contains a symbolic link.